ItsChinchi/Crystal-Collector/README.md

 - Level design with custom layout
 - Timeline-based animations
 - Modular Blueprint architecture using Macros and Macro Libraries
+- Two levels to enhance the gameplay experience

 ## 🧠 Concepts Applied
 - Blueprint Actors and Pawns